 Catherine Goldschmidt’s passion for crafting visual stories began in 2005 when she shot Academy Award nominee Benh Zeitlin’s award-winning short film Egg.
 Since then she has been across the U.S. and around the world, shooting narrative, documentary and commercial work on almost every continent.

-More recently, Catherine wrapped shooting on Todd Berger’s latest feature, Cover Versions, for Lakeshore Entertainment which will be distributed by Sony later this year.
-No Light and No Land Anywhere, Catherine’s 6th feature, directed by Amber Sealey and executive produced by Miranda July, had its world premiere at the Los Angeles Film Festival in June 2016 (winning a Special Jury Award), and continues to make the festival rounds.
+Most recently, Catherine just wrapped shooting on Elissa Down’s latest feature Honored for Lionsgate, produced by Liz Destro.
+Cover Versions, directed by Todd Berger for Lakeshore Entertainment, is being distributed by Sony later this year.
+No Light and No Land Anywhere, directed by Amber Sealey and executive produced by Miranda July, won a Special Jury Award at the LA Film Festival, and is heading to theaters soon!

 Catherine holds an MFA in Cinematography from the American Film Institute Conservatory, and is a member of the International Cinematographers Guild and BAFTA Crew.
 Along with cinematographer Vanessa Whyte, Catherine is a co-founding member of illuminatrix, a UK-based collective of female cinematographers.
 A contributing writer for the online cinema magazine The Spread, Catherine penned the widely shared article Women Working Behind the Camera.
 With a working base in both London and Los Angeles, as well as NYC, Catherine is happy to go wherever the next job takes her.